Building Bridges | The Smallest Act in Business

 It is a world where you can earn a lot of money and to which I have certainly contributed.
 But back to that world?
 No!

 Building Bridges | Non-profit Sometimes Doesn’t Make Sense

 The alternative was to work for non-profit organizations where meaning and contributions to a better world are of paramount importance.
-A world where people do not usually complain about 5 euros and a world where living and letting live is the foundation of their right to exist.
+A world where people do not usually complain about 5 euros and a world where live and let live is the foundation of their right to exist.
 But I didn't want to know anything about that either.

 Not to mention the billions that are thrown away by bad management and leadership.
-During a visit to my orphanage in Ghana a woman from America comes to me.
-She had heard that I was able to make improvements every year and that the entire community had been involved doing good things.
-She wanted to know how I did that because she was sent by the church to bring every year, for the last 7 years $ 40,000 to Accra, the capital of Ghana.
+During a visit to my orphanage in Ghana a woman from America came to me.
+She had heard that I was able to make improvements every year and that the entire community had been involved in doing good things.
+She wanted to know how I did that because she was sent by the church to bring every year, for the last 7 years, $ 40,000 to Accra, the capital of Ghana.
 Her job was to make sure it was spent well to the right cause.
-But every year when she came back she could not help but notice that the money and the people she had given the money had disappeared without any result
+But every year when she came back she could not help but notice that the money and the people she had given the money to had disappeared without any result.

 So for me no profit sector and no non-profit sector.
 I wanted the middle way.
 Meaningful Profit we name it.
 But few companies are still working on that, so that will be a limited number of customers and not a great business model.

 Building Bridges | With my Current Business Partner

 My current business partner listened to my plea and asked me to draw the two worlds.
 Two circles, each on one side of the paper.
 He asked me what these two companies have to learn and I didn't have to think about it for a second.
 At the non-profit I wrote: “business insight, entrepreneurship and organizational talent”.
 At the profit I wrote: “Purpose and humanity”.